Radiant heating and cooling: Limiting factors

-System description
+Classification of Radiant Systems

-While there are a broad range of system technologies, there are two primary types of radiant cooling systems.
-The first type is systems that deliver cooling through the building structure, usually slabs.
-These systems are also named thermally activated building systems (TABS).
-The second type is systems that deliver cooling through specialized panels.
-Systems using concrete slabs are generally cheaper than panel systems and offer the advantage of thermal mass, while panel systems offer faster temperature control and flexibility.
+Radiant systems, encompassing both heating and cooling, transfer heat or coolness directly through surfaces, such as floors, ceilings, or walls, instead of relying on forced-air systems.
+These systems are broadly categorized into three types: thermally activated building systems (TABS), embedded surface systems, and radiant ceiling panels.

 Chilled slabs

 Radiant cooling from a slab can be delivered to a space from the floor or ceiling.
 Since radiant heating systems tend to be in the floor, the obvious choice would be to use the same circulation system for cooled water.
 While this makes sense in some cases, delivering cooling from the ceiling has several advantages.

 First, it is easier to leave ceilings exposed to a room than floors, increasing the effectiveness of thermal mass.
 Floors offer the downside of coverings and furnishings that decrease the effectiveness of the system.

 Second, greater convective heat exchange occurs through a chilled ceiling as warm air rises, leading to more air coming in contact with the cooled surface.

 Cooling delivered through the floor makes the most sense when there is a high amount of solar gain from sun penetration, because the cool floor can more easily remove those loads than the ceiling.

 Chilled slabs, compared to panels, offer more significant thermal mass and therefore can take better advantage of outside diurnal temperatures swings.
 Chilled slabs cost less per unit of surface area, and are more integrated with structure.